mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

-**Role:** Legendary Thief, Independent Operator **Age:** Unknown (appears 30s) | **Alignment:** Chaotic Neutral
+**Role:** Legendary Thief, Independent Operator

+### Background

 Nobody knows Whisper's real name, face, or gender—they use disguises constantly.
 Known only by reputation: if it can be stolen, Whisper can steal it.
 Never kills.
 Takes jobs purely for the challenge.

+### Connections
-**Connections:** No known allies.
+No known allies.
 Every thieves' guild knows the name.
 Has humiliated the Syndicate twice.
+\column
+{{descriptive
+#### Secrets (DM Only)

-**Secrets:** Actually three people working together (siblings).
-One is dying—they're searching for a cure.
-Once stole from a dragon and lived.
+1. Actually three people working together (siblings).
+2. One is dying—they're searching for a cure.
+3. Once stole from a dragon and lived.
+}}

+### Hooks
-**Hooks:** Might take impossible jobs for the right price.
-Could be hired to steal something back.
-The dying sibling creates vulnerability.
+- Might take impossible jobs for the right price.
+- Could be hired to steal something back.
+- The dying sibling creates vulnerability.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}